-Applied StemCell is a leading CRISPR service provider, and we have genome engineered hundreds of mouse models for researchers.
-Our animal model portfolio includes constitutive and conditional knockout, locus-specific/ safe harbor knock-in, controlled gene expression and gene correction, to name a few.
+ASC is one of the earliest service providers of CRISPR/Cas9 technology, and has successfully delivered >500 CRISPR engineered mouse models in as fast as 3 months.
+Our animal model portfolio includes constitutive/ conditional knockout, locus-specific/ safe harbor knock-in, controlled gene expression and gene correction, to name a few.

-- Our team of experts will discuss your project needs and suitable strategic options in detail to fit your budget and research needs; dedicated project management for milestone and final updates
+- Our team of scientific experts will discuss your project needs and suitable strategic options in detail to fit your budget and research needs.

 Conditional Knockout Mouse